MAXIMAL KAYAK STABILITY THROUGH OPTIMAL DESIGN

 WHAT IS STABILITY?

 Stability is defined as resistance to change, deterioration, or displacement, and it is synonym to reliability and dependability.
-In naval terms it means the ability of a watercraft to maintain equilibrium or resume its original, upright position after tilting as a result of the action of waves, wind, or passengers.
+In naval terms it means the ability of a watercraft to maintain equilibrium or resume its original, upright position after tilting on its side as a result of the action of waves, wind, or passengers.

 This article discusses lateral stability and not directional stability namely tracking, which is discussed in other articles on this website.